sefinek24/Cloudflare-WAF-Expressions/README.md

 With these expressions (for WAF), you can effectively block all unnecessary requests to your server, enhancing its security and performance.

 > [!IMPORTANT]
-> Additionally, it is recommended to **disable** the `Bot Fight Mode` feature located in the `Security tab`.
+> Additionally, it is recommended to **disable** the `Bot Fight Mode` function found in the `Security` tab.
-> This feature is designed to detect and block automated traffic from bots.
-However, it often blocks safe bots as well, which is not our intention.
+> The purpose of this feature is to detect and stop automated traffic from bots.
+However, it often blocks safe and legitimate bots, which is not our intention.

 ## ⚠️ Warning